 6. Antiques: The best area in Asheville to find antiques is the Biltmore Antiques District with 13 stores within a mile and a half of the Biltmore Estate.
 Included is the local long-time favorite, the Antique Tobacco Barn.
 See our Antique Shopping Guide.

 7. Pick your Christmas Tree: North Carolina is the number two state in the country for growing Christmas Trees!
 Go to a "choose and cut" Tree Farm to pick the perfect one for your home.
 Many farms offer hayrides and other holiday-related events.
 See our Asheville Christmas Tree Farms Guide.

 8. Great Outdoors: For the best views of the year, take a winter hike.
 With leafless trees, cool temperatures, less crowds and frequent bright blue skies, it may become your favorite time of the year to hit the trail.
 See our hiking guide for our top picks.
 Take a snowy hike on Roan Mountain.
 And don't forget to find some of our spectacular waterfalls.
 Most area ski resorts open by early December, including Beech Mountain.
-Or zip line at Asheville Canopy Tours near downtown, open most weekends.
+Or zip line at Asheville Canopy Tours near downtown, open most weekends and Christmas week.
 At the NC Arboretum,

 9. Stay in Holiday Style: Stay in a home away from home, complete with the sights, sounds and smells of the holidays, at one of the elegant bed and breakfast inns.
 See our complete list of romantic bed and breakfast inns in the area.
 Many of them have special holiday packages and specials.
 For a quiet retreat from the holiday madness, escape to a romantic cabin or cottage.
 See photos of decorated bed and breakfast inns.